Association of Texas Professional Educators

 In most cases, a student can be returned to a teacher’s class, even if the teacher has not consented to the return.
 There are exceptions to this general rule, however:

-• If a teacher removes a student for seriously or persistent disruptive behavior, and the teacher refuses consent for the student to return to class, the student may be returned to that teacher’s class only if the campus placement review committee overrides the teacher’s lack of consent, determining that the prior placement is the best or only available alternative.
+• If a teacher removes a student for seriously or persistent disruptive behavior, and the teacher refuses consent for the student to return to class, the student may be returned to class without the teacher’s written consent only if the campus placement review committee determines that the prior placement is the best or only available alternative and a return-to-class plan is developed for the student and discussed in the legally-required conference within 3 days of the removal.

-All of the discipline laws apply to all students regardless of age, with two exceptions:
+All the discipline laws apply to all students regardless of age, with some exceptions:

-• Students younger than 10 years old cannot be expelled from school except for carrying a firearm to school.
-For other expellable offenses, students younger than 10 must be removed to a DAEP but should not be mixed with non-elementary students.
+• Students 6-10 years old cannot be expelled from school except for carrying a firearm to school.
+For other expellable offenses, the district may continue to provide educational services to an expelled student under the age of ten in a DAEP placement.
+Elementary age students over the age of 6 years may be removed to a DAEP but should not be mixed with non-elementary students.

 Law enforcement reports to school districts